 Brand recall drip campaigns help your brand to keep the leads engaged throughout the sales process.

-Competitive drips target customers using your companies competitor with benefits of switching to your product or service.
+Competitive drips target customers using your companies competitor with the benefits of switching to your product or service.

 Educational drips provide relevant educational information about your product or service to prepare your prospects for purchase.

 Re-engagement drips are intended to win back the interest of colder leads in your database.